 - Traffic calming treatments: Austin Transportation uses a multi-step data-driven process to select priority street segments and construct cost-effective engineering treatments that support reduced roadway speeds.

-Austin Transportation has finalized designs for an initial batch of traffic calming projects for installation this spring.
-Visit our virtual open houses to view design details, connect with staff and sign up to receive project updates:
+Visit each project's virtual open house to view design details, connect with staff and sign up to receive project updates:

-Heflin Lane – Springdale Road to Webberville Road
+- Bolm Road - Springdale Road to Perry Road

 Why Speed Management is important